Depletion and dead zones are not inevitable.

-The Global Water Policy Project promotes the preservation and sustainable use of Earth’s fresh water through research, writing, outreach, and public speaking.
-Founded in 1994 by Sandra Postel, a leading authority on international freshwater issues, the project fosters ideas and inspiration for redirecting society’s use and management of fresh water toward conservation and ecosystem health.
+The Global Water Policy Project promotes the preservation of Earth’s fresh water through research, writing, outreach, and public speaking.
+Founded in 1994 by Sandra Postel, a leading authority on international freshwater issues, the project fosters ideas, inspiration and action for redirecting society’s use and management of fresh water toward conservation and ecosystem health.

-Sandra’s books and numerous scholarly and popular articles on the world’s fresh water provide valuable insights into the nature of global water challenges and constructive solutions to them.
-In 2002 she was honored by Scientific American for promoting “sweeping changes aimed at preserving the world’s dwindling supplies of freshwater.”
+Sandra’s books and numerous scholarly and popular articles provide valuable insights into the nature of global water challenges and constructive solutions to them.
+Scientific American has honored her for promoting “sweeping changes aimed at preserving the world’s dwindling supplies of freshwater.”